kevinNavarroNavarro/kn-resume/README.md

 # Kevin Navarro Resume
-kn-resume project is a website that describes my experiences, education, and skills.
+kn-resume project is a website that describes my experiences, education, knowledge and skills.

 I hope you like it